 Is your cat aggressive, stressed, not confident, or afraid of objects such as cat carriers?
-If so, cat pheromones may become a very helpful tool in regaining peace and harmony in your home or making vet visits less of a terror to your cat.
+If so, cat pheromones may become a helpful tool to regain peace and harmony in your home and to make vet visits less stressful to your cat.

-In this article, you are going to learn what cat pheromones are, how they work naturally, and how you can use a synthetic derivative of feline pheromones to comfort your cat.
+In this article, you will learn what cat pheromones are and how they work.
+You will also find out how to use a synthetic derivative of feline pheromones to comfort your cat.

 What are pheromones?

 Let’s start by explaining what pheromones are, in general.
 Many pet owners who first hear about cat pheromones may wonder if they are drugs.
 No, they are not drugs; their mechanism of action is as natural as possible.

 A correct definition would be that pheromones are a chemical substance that animals (including humans) release in an environment.
 These substances release a scent and affect the behavior of individuals of the same species.

 That is, human pheromones affect humans, cat pheromones affect cats, and bee pheromones affect bees.
 Most animals have them, and they may serve different purposes, such as sexual, territorial, aggregational, signalment, and others.

 For example, when the Pooh Bear attaches himself to a balloon to reach for the honey, all of the bees suddenly attack him.
 This happens because some of the bees suspect the Pooh is not a rain cloud.
 They release pheromones to signal their discovery and, instantly, all the other bees pick the scent up and are aware of the intruder.

 Not all pheromones are aggressive, though.
 There are also friendly ones that state, “I was here.”